Nok1sh/multi-label-classification-dl/README.md

 ## 🖼️What is the repository about?

 This project is a research in the field of deep learning and computer vision.
 I worked with multi-label classification using the pre-trained ResNet34.
+Streamlit was used as the interface.

 ## Examples of how the model works
 ![](data/examples_work.png)